 Is vaping safe?

-Vaping is not safe.
+No, vaping is not safe.
 And vaping has never been safe.
-One of the early marketing tactics of the vaping industry was to imply that the use of these products was safe because they contained FDA-approved ingredients.
-However, while they contain fewer toxic chemicals than more traditional cigarettes, they still contain cancer-causing chemicals, as well as chemicals that may not be safe for inhalation.
+However, one of the early marketing tactics of the vaping industry was to imply that the use of these products was safe because they contained FDA-approved ingredients.
+Many of the vaping lung injury lawsuits stem from the misleading ads that left users with nicotine addictions and other health issues.
+Notably, while vape juice contains fewer toxic chemicals than more traditional cigarettes, they still contain cancer-causing chemicals, as well as chemicals that may not be safe for inhalation.